 To view deadlines and apply, visit our applications page.

-Project Involve has proudly supported more than 800 filmmakers over 25 years.
+Project Involve has proudly fostered the careers of more than 800 filmmakers.

 Meet the 2019 class of Project Involve Fellows right here.

 Fellows include Linda Yvette Chavez & Marvin Lemus (Gentefied); Jon M. Chu (Crazy Rich Asians); Jomo Fray (Selah and the Spades); LaToya Morgan (Into the Badlands); Justin Simien (Dear White People); Lulu Wang (The Farewell) and Kim Yutani (Director of Programming, Sundance).